 Schnauzer Hand Stripping VS Clipper Grooming

 This article concerns all Schnauzers: Mini, Standard and Giant.
 Nowadays you can find plenty of articles and video courses how to simplify grooming and making a Schnauzer haircut easy.
-We kindly ask you to read our article before you bring your dog to a grooming saloon and make clipper grooming around the while body!
+We kindly ask you to read our article before you bring your dog to a grooming saloon and make clipper grooming around the whole body!

 All Schnauzers pet parents know that these dogs need to be stripped.
 However, very often, without finding a proper groomer or mistakenly believing that hand stripping is a “mockery for the dog!”, the new owner decides just to cut a pet with a clipper beautifully.
 And indeed, why to torture the dog, if after the haircut he is so handsome!

 Yes, the first month of such a Schnauzer cut there is not much different in comparison with hand stripping.
 It even looks more accurate.
 But very soon you will feel the difference.
 And it will be especially noticeable for Schnauzers of pepper with salt color.
 Your pet will turn from a beautiful, silver-grey with white dog into a dull grey dog, with soft, devoid of natural shine hair.

 As for the other colors, the consequences of the haircut are less noticeable and are more reflected in the change of the coat structure.
 Dogs can hardly be called coarse-haired anymore, and the hair itself begins to get mattered more often, to form tangles and even to shed.
 But you’ve taken a dog without shedding or smelling!
 And even your black pet can turn into a brown or grey after a few haircuts, and a black one with silver can lose its brightness and its black back can turn into a dim grey one.